alexander-bruun/magi/README.md

 Magi is in its early stages of development, and many features are still in progress or may break from release to release.
 Contributions are welcome!
 Please feel free to submit merge requests or feature requests.
 Your input is invaluable for shaping the direction of Magi.

+> Keep in mind by day I'm not a developer, so things may be crude - but are made for my personal needs.

 [![Star History Chart](https://api.star-history.com/svg?repos=alexander-bruun/magi&type=date&legend=top-left)](https://www.star-history.com/#alexander-bruun/magi&type=date&legend=top-left)

 ## License